What is Doxycycline?

 Doxycycline contains an active ingredient called doxycycline hyclate.
 If the malaria parasite enters the body, doxycycline hyclate first prevents it from growing and then kills it.
 It can be useful for regions where Chloroquine resistant strains of malaria are present.

-It’s a bit different to other antimalarial tablets for malaria like Lariam, which aren’t antibiotics.
+It’s a bit different to other antimalarial treatments for malaria like Lariam, which aren’t antibiotics.
 But it works in a very similar way, by stopping the parasite from reproducing.

 How we source info.